What is colonoscopy?

 - Monitoring: During the procedure, the patient’s vital signs are monitored, including heart rate, blood pressure, and oxygen levels.

-- Completion of the procedure: After the procedure, the doctor removes the colonoscope, and the patient is moved to a recovery area.
+- Completion of the procedure: After the procedure, the gastroenterologist removes the colonoscope, and the patient is moved to a recovery area.
 The patient may feel groggy and disoriented for a short period after the procedure.

 - Recovery: Patients are typically monitored for a short time after the procedure to ensure that there are no complications.
 Patients may experience cramping, bloating, or gas after the procedure, but this typically resolves within a few hours.

-- Results: The doctor will discuss the findings of the procedure with the patient and provide recommendations for follow-up care if necessary.
+- Results: The gastroenterologist will discuss the findings of the procedure with the patient and provide recommendations for follow-up care if necessary.
 If biopsies were taken, it may take a few days to receive the results.

 What are the complications of colonoscopy?